 There are numerous public parking lots, parking meters and on-street parking available at or near our beaches.
 For more information on parking options, click here.

 There are fire rings located at Corona del Mar State Beach and near the Balboa Pier.
-For detailed information on what can be burned in the fire rings, please click here.
+Effective March 24, 2014, charcoal is the only approved fuel source for beach fire rings in Newport Beach.
+For more detailed information, please click here.

 Parks and Facilities